dstencil-cybertrol/Nornir/README.md

 ### To-Do:
 #### nornir-template
 - Build dockerfile from dstencil:pandas image for faster build time or from prebuilt image of nornir?
-- Build dockerfile with automated build and destroy bash script
 - Integrate CI/CD pipeline
 - Integrate Test environment